Ted Binion: Early life

+In December 1967, Ted was the target of a kidnapping and murder plot allegedly masterminded by Marvin Weldon Schumate, a cab driver and petty criminal.
+Schumate disappeared on December 2, shortly after an unidentified co-conspirator allegedly divulged the scheme to Benny.
+Schumate's body, bearing signs of assault and a fatal gunshot wound to the head, was later discovered at the base of Sunrise Mountain on the east side of Las Vegas.
+Although the murder was never officially solved, authorities believed that Schumate was killed by mob hitman Tom Hanley at the behest of Benny Binion.

 Career

-In 1964, Benny regained full control of the Horseshoe after previously selling his interest to cover his legal costs in defending himself on tax evasion charges.
-Since he was a convicted criminal, Benny was no longer allowed to hold a gaming license.
-His sons Jack and Ted — aged only 23 and 21, respectively — took over the day-to-day operation of the casino while Benny remained on the payroll, assuming the title of Director of Public Relations.
+In 1964, Benny Binion regained full control of the Horseshoe after previously selling his interest to cover legal costs in defending himself on tax evasion charges.
+Because he had been convicted of murder in 1931, he was legally prohibited from obtaining a gaming license.
+His sons Jack and Ted — aged only 23 and 21, respectively — took over the day-to-day operation of the Horseshoe while Benny remained on the payroll, assuming the title of Director of Public Relations.
 Jack became president of the Horseshoe, while Ted became casino manager.
-For the next thirty years, Ted Binion was the face that was most seen during the peak evening hours of the Horseshoe's casino operation and became well known as the host of the its poker tournaments.
-He loved living the high life and partying, schmoozing with high-profile guests of the Horseshoe and flirting with attractive women.
+For the next thirty years, Ted was the face that was often seen during the peak evening hours of the casino's operation and became known for hosting its poker tournaments.

-Binion was arrested in 1986 on drug trafficking charges and began drawing attention for his connection to organized crime figure Herbert "Fat Herbie" Blitzstein.
-The Nevada Gaming Control Board (GCB) also suspected that Binion was using his live-in girlfriend, Sandy Murphy, as a bagwoman.
-Binion had met Murphy while she was working at Cheetah's, a topless club.
-The relationship had caused Binion's estranged wife and daughter to pack up and leave for Texas.
+By 1986, Ted Binion had been arrested on drug trafficking charges and begun drawing attention for his connection to organized crime figure Herbert "Fat Herbie" Blitzstein.
+Binion had begun engaging in substance abuse, to the point where dealers at the Horseshoe reportedly became aware of his presence due to the telltale odor of marijuana smoke whenever he was using an "eye in the sky" camera to monitor the casino floor.
+Binion had also started a relationship with Sandy Murphy, an exotic dancer, which resulted in his estranged wife and daughter leaving him.
+The Nevada Gaming Control Board (NGCB) suspected that Binion was using Murphy as a bagwoman.

-In 1996, the GCB provisionally banned Binion from any management role in the Horseshoe and he had to undergo regular drug testing.
-He was also banned from the casino's premises.
-Binion struggled to avoid running afoul of drug tests and, at one point, he shaved off all of his body hair in an attempt to circumvent a hair test that would reveal his history of usage.
-In May 1997, his gaming license was suspended when it was found that he had violated the drug testing agreement.
-In March 1998, after the GCB learned that Binion was associating with Blitzstein, it voted unanimously to permanently revoke his license.
-Binion was the first person to lose his license for violating a Nevada regulation that bans gaming licensees from associating with known criminals.
+In 1996, the NGCB provisionally banned Binion from any management role in the Horseshoe and ordered that he undergo regular drug testing.
+Binion struggled to avoid running afoul of the drug tests and, at one point, shaved off all of his body hair in an attempt to circumvent a hair test that would reveal his persistent usage.
+His gaming license was suspended in May 1997 after it was found that he had violated the drug testing agreement.
+Ten months later, after learning of Binion's association with Blitzstein, the NGCB voted unanimously to permanently revoke his license.
+The ruling, and the sale of the family's Montana ranch, caused Binion's drug abuse to escalate, especially with regard to marijuana, Xanax and the street drug tar heroin.

-Inside the basement of the Horseshoe — housed in a floor-to-ceiling vault — was Binion's silver collection.
-When his ties to the family casino were severed, he was forced to move the collection from the casino property and was not allowed to be associated with the family business again.

-After the revocation of his license and the sale of his family's Montana ranch, he became even more involved in drugs, especially marijuana, Xanax, and the street drug tar heroin, which he smoked; he was known to "chase the dragon" (inhale the smoke).
-Casino dealers had known when Ted was present due to the telltale odor of marijuana smoke whenever he used the eye in the sky to monitor the casino floor.